-When a typical two-conductor footswitch (latching or momentary) is inserted into one of these jacks and the switch is engaged, the device is expecting to see something that was disconnected become connected, or vice versa.
-When you engage the switch, you're physically changing something in that part of the circuit to being either connected or shorted to ground.
+When a typical two-conductor footswitch (latching or momentary) is inserted into the appropriate jack on a device like a drum machine, rack delay, synthesizer, etc. and the footswitch is engaged, the device is expecting to see something that was previously disconnected become connected, or vice versa.
+When you engage the switch, you're physically changing something in that part of the circuit to either being connected (closed) or not-connected (open).

 In modular synth terms, it might be tempting to think of a signal that goes from +5V to 0V to be like saying "Turn off".
-And while 0V might indeed be related to the device's internal ground reference, it isn't the same thing as physically shorting a connection to ground.
+And while 0V might indeed be related to the device's internal ground reference (or more accurately, "common reference"), it isn't the same thing as physically shorting a connection to ground.
 So your drum machine might not be responding to your modular synth as you'd expect because it's looking for one thing and you're giving it another.

 The trick then is to differentiate between two voltages that we designate as "on" and "off" and convert one of those electronic states into the physical state of being grounded.
 This can be accomplished with an electronic switch, provided it includes a common jack that connects to one or the other of a pair of I/O jacks.
 I haven't seen many of these around in the modular synth world, but the Q128 Switch from synthesizers.com is an example of one.